Why Stop Sizewell C? (updated June 2026)

 Contribution to energy security and addressing climate change

-- Sizewell C will be slow, taking at least 10-12 years to build, so cannot generate any power until after the Labour government’s target date to decarbonise the UK’s electricity of 2030.
+- Sizewell C will be slow, taking at well over a decade to build, so cannot generate any power until well after the Labour government’s target date to decarbonise the UK’s electricity of 2030.
 They will therefore have to install some other form of electricity generation – such as cheaper, quicker renewables – to meet this target.
-Sizewell C will not give a target completion date beyond mid-late 2030s, but under the terms of the Regulated Asset Base we know that the lower time regulatory threshold is end of 2039 and the higher threshold is 2043.
+Sizewell C will not give a target completion date beyond mid-late 2030s, but the National Audit Office has revealed that the “project baseline” construction schedule is to fully operational by July 2039. he lower time regulatory threshold given in Sizewell C’s licence is later in 2039 and the higher threshold is 2043.

 - Is Sizewell C a priority for France?
 Only EDF can build Sizewell C (even if not on time and budget, as it is their technology), and this places the project in competition with France’s own plans to build six EPR2 reactors.
 French Finance Minister Bruno Le Maire has stated EDF’s priorities should lie in France and the French Cour des Comptes expressed concern about this too in January 2025.

 - It’s not needed.
 A PQ on the relative costs to consumers of an electricity system including additional nuclear or reliant on renewables alone shows DESNZ ‘did not look at a renewable only scenario …as this cannot ensure security of supply’.
-However many energy scenarios, eg by Oxford University’s Smith School, UCL, LUT (Finland) and Energy Systems Catapult (for Good Energy) affordably and quickly reach net zero without any new nuclear power beyond Hinkley C. Significantly, the government’s current Power Sector Model – the Dynamic Dispatch Model – which was used for the Sizewell C Full Business Case, cannot model longer-duration storage (source: correspondence with DESNZ) and is being replaced.
+However many energy scenarios, eg by Oxford University’s Smith School, UCL and LUT (Finland) affordably and quickly reach net zero without any new nuclear power beyond Hinkley C. Significantly, the government’s current Power Sector Model – the Dynamic Dispatch Model – which was used for the Sizewell C Full Business Case, cannot model longer-duration storage (source: correspondence with DESNZ) and is being replaced.

 Contribution to Economic Development and Levelling Up